Back to News

 At this stage these remain proposals – no final decisions have been made.
 We are committed to hearing people’s views before making a decision.
 Our public consultation will run from 23 March - 15 June 2017 and all views will then be considered by our Governing Body.

-To read the consultation document please click pdf here (465 KB).
+To read the consultation document please click pdf here (PDF, 465 KB).

 Have your say